Games eCommerce companies play

-The 8th largest retailer in the United States, Target really seems to know what it’s doing, which kind of explains the estimated monthly visitor count of 258.34 million to its website.
+The 8th largest retailer in the United States, Target has an estimated monthly visitor count of 258.34 million to its website, which clearly tells us they really know what they're doing.
 Apart from the fact that online sales on retail eCommerce sites have surged dramatically because of coronavirus, Target does offer some pretty good deals as a consumer goods retailer.

 It houses everything from electronics, fashion, furniture, groceries, home decor to personal care and sports.
 And with a website that is clutter-free and well organized, who would not take the bait?